0cjs/8bitdev/src/pmon/pmon.md

 - __Paramchar__ (parameter character): immediately after typing either a command character or a paramchar and any value it may need.
 The next character typed may be:
-  - Return/Enter to execute the command with the current paramvals.
+  - Return/Enter (CR) to execute the command with the current paramvals, overwriting the command input line with the first line of command output.
+  - Ctrl-J (LF) to print a newline and execute the command, preserving on the screen the command and parameters that were typed in.
   - Ctrl-X (CAN) to cancel the command.
 Any paramvals you've changed will remain changed.
 The cursor will be returned to the start of the line, but your previous input will be left visible.